One day, long ago, JD Powers started loudly announcing companies who had won their prestigious and rather made up*** ‘JD Powers Award’. (

 It meant best in class service.
-Now, 20 years later, this name carries some weight.
-That isn’t because it means shit, it is just through persistence and advertising that they have made their name something.
+Now, 35 years later, this name carries some weight.
+That isn’t because it means anything, it is just through persistence and advertising that they have made their name something.
 In those regards, Kudos to them.

 So that is the great and wonderful Consumer Reports.
 What does that have to do with JD Powers?
 JD Powers uses a similar system of gathering consumer info, complaints, praises… etc. This is good, and we like this.
 Here is where my beef comes in –